flutter/codelabs/plugin_codelab/README.md

 ## Description

-This is an example plugin that accompanies the "How to write a Flutter plugin" codelab.
+This is an example plugin that accompanies the [How to write a Flutter plugin][] codelab.

+  [How to write a Flutter plugin]: https://codelabs.developers.google.com/codelabs/write-flutter-plugin

 ## How to run